-Name Туре Unit Description diaSourceId uint64 Unique source identifier ccdVisitId uint64 ID of CCD and visit where this source was measured diaObjectId uint64 ID of the DIAObject this source was as- sociated with, if any. ssObjectId uint64 ID of the SSObject this source has been linked to, if any. parentDiaSourceId uint64 ID of the parent DIASource this object has been deblended from, if any. midPointTai double time Time of mid-exposure for this DIA- Source . radec double[2] degrees Centroid, $(\alpha, \delta)^{39}$ . radecCov float[3] various radec covariance matrix. ху float[2] pixels Column and row of the centroid. xyCov float[3] various Centroid covariance matrix. apFlux float nJy Calibrated aperture flux.
-Note that this actually measures the flux differ- ence between the template and the visit image. apFluxErr float nJy Estimated uncertainty of apFlux.
+Name Туре Unit Description

+diaSourceId uint64 Unique source identifier

+ccdVisitId uint64 ID of CCD and visit where this source

+was measured

+diaObjectId uint64 ID of the DIAObject this source was as-

+sociated with, if any.

+ssObjectId uint64 ID of the SSObject this source has

+been linked to, if any.

+parentDiaSourceld uint64 ID of the parent DIASource this object

+has been deblended from, if any.

+midPointTai double time Time of mid-exposure for this DIA-

+Source 39 .

+radec double[2] degrees Centroid, $(\alpha, \delta)^{40}$.

+radecCov float[3] various radec covariance matrix.

+ху float[2] pixels Column and row of the centroid.

+xyCov float[3] various Centroid covariance matrix.

+apFlux float nJy 41 Calibrated aperture flux.
+Note that

+this actually measures the flux differ-

+ence between the template and the

+visit image.

+apFluxErr float nJy Estimated uncertainty of apFlux.

+SNR float The signal-to-noise ratio at which this

+source was detected in the difference

+image.
+42

+psFlux float nJy Calibrated flux for point source

+model.
+Note this actually measures

+the flux difference between the tem-

+plate and the visit image.

-&lt;sup>38The visit mid-exposure time generally depends on the position of the source relative to the shutter blade motion trajectory.
+39The visit mid-exposure time generally depends on the position of the source relative to the shutter blade motion trajectory.

-&lt;sup>39The astrometric reference frame will be chosen closer to start of operations.
+40The astrometric reference frame will be chosen closer to start of operations.

-$^{40}$ LSST fluxes are reported in nanojansky (1 nJy = $10^{-35}$ Wm $^{-2}$ Hz $^{-1}$ ).
+$^{^{41}}$ LSST fluxes are reported in nanojansky (1 nJy = 10^{-35} Wm $^{-2}$ Hz $^{-1}$).
 See §2.3 and LSST Document-27758 for details.